- FREQUENTLY ASKED QUESTIONS

 examples of manufacturers still doing it right.

-- Prior to 1960, hand were manufactured to exacting standards
+- Prior to 1960, hand tools were manufactured to exacting standards

 to meet the demands of persons who used those to make their living: tradespersons of all